Planarly branched rough paths and rough differential equations on homogeneous spaces: Rough paths and connected graded Hopf algebras

+Iterating this process at any order finally yields a fully-fledged $\gamma$-regular $\Cal H$-rough path $\wt\bx$ extending $\bx$. \end{proof}

-\begin{remark}\rm The constant $\wt C=\Delta C_N$ is the best possible, but it is even simpler to prove that the constant $\wt C'=(1-2^{-\varepsilon})^{-1}C_N=(1-2^{1-\gamma(N+1)})^{-1}C_N$ also fits. \end{remark} } \end{proof} \begin{remark}\rm Considering the striking similarity of the map $q_\gamma$ with the inverse-factorial character, which is nothing but $q_\gamma$ for $\gamma=1$, M. Gubinelli conjectured \cite[Remark 7.4]{Gubi2010} the following comparison, in the special case of the Butcher-Connes-Kreimer Hopf algebra (corresponding to branched rough paths):
+\begin{remark}\rm Considering the striking similarity of the map $q_\gamma$ with the inverse-factorial character, which is nothing but $q_\gamma$ for $\gamma=1$, Gubinelli conjectured \cite[Remark 7.4]{Gubi2010} the following comparison, in the special case of the Butcher--Connes--Kreimer Hopf algebra (corresponding to branched rough paths):

-for any $\sigma$ ïn $\mathcal B$ (i.e. any decorated forest in this particular case), where $B$ and $C$ are positive constants.
-This conjecture has been recently proved by H. Boedihardjo \cite{B17}.
-In the case of the shuffle Hopf algebra (corresponding to geometric rough paths), it happens to be a consequence of T. Lyons' neoclassical inequality (\cite[Theorem 2.1.1]{L98}, see also \cite[Remark 7.4]{Gubi2010}).
-It would be interesting to prove a similar result for a general class of combinatorial Hopf algebra, in particular for the Hopf algebra of Lie group integrators defined in paragraph \ref{sect:hmkw} below, corresponding to the notion of rough paths we call \textsl{planarly branched}, defined in Paragraph \ref{sect:pbrp-def}.
-Our definition of $q_\gamma$ differs form that of Gubinelli's in the initial conditions $q_\gamma(\sigma)=q(\sigma)$ versus $q_\gamma^{\smop{Gubinelli}}(\sigma)=1$ for any $\sigma\in \mathcal B_n,\,n\le N$.
+for any $\sigma$ in $\mathcal B$ (i.e., any decorated forest in this particular case of $\Cal H_{\smop{BCK}}^A$), where $B$ and $C$ are positive constants.
+This conjecture has been recently proven by H.~Boedihardjo \cite{B17}.
+In the case of the shuffle Hopf algebra (corresponding to geometric rough paths), it happens to be a consequence of Lyons' neoclassical inequality (\cite[Theorem 2.1.1]{L98}, see also \cite[Remark 7.4]{Gubi2010}).
+It would be interesting to prove a similar result for a general class of combinatorial Hopf algebra, in particular for the Hopf algebra of Lie group integrators $\Cal H_{\smop{MKW}}^A$ defined in paragraph \ref{sect:hmkw} below, corresponding to the notion of rough paths we call \textsl{planarly branched rough paths}, defined in Paragraph \ref{sect:pbrp-def}.
+Our definition of $q_\gamma$ differs form that of Gubinelli's in the initial conditions $q_\gamma(\sigma)=q(\sigma)$ versus $q_\gamma^{\smop{Gub}}(\sigma)=1$ for any $\sigma\in \mathcal B_n$, $\,n\le N$.
 This choice is dictated by the functorial considerations of Paragraph \ref{sect:rpcha} below.
-One has very often in practice $q(\sigma)\le 1$ for any element $\sigma\in \mathcal B,\, n\le N$, which yields $q_\gamma(\sigma)\le q_\gamma^{\smop{Gubinelli}}(\sigma)$ for any $\sigma\in\mathcal B$ by an obvious induction.
-Hence the majorations for $q_\gamma^{\smop{Gubinelli}}$ obtained in \cite{B17} in the branched case also hold for our $q_\gamma$. \end{remark}
+In practice, one has very often $q(\sigma)\le 1$ for any element $\sigma\in \mathcal B_n,$ $n\le N$, which yields $q_\gamma(\sigma)\le q_\gamma^{\smop{Gub}}(\sigma)$ for any $\sigma\in\mathcal B$ by induction.
+Hence the majorations for $q_\gamma^{\smop{Gub}}$ obtained in \cite{B17} in the branched case also hold for our $q_\gamma$. \end{remark}